Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 **Explanations**

-The `env` command uses management to add the URL of your tenant in the env variable.
+The `env` command uses management to add the URL of your tenant in the `DATABASE_URL` env variable.
 Because of that, you can use any `prisma2` command you want, and it will use the tenant you specified.

 ### `help`